StefanNedelchev/barcode-detector-polyfill/README.md

 Although it might be obvious, the image recognition logic is now handled entirely in the JavaScript code, therefore you can't expect performance as good as the native API.
 If you are going to use the detector with static images, you don't need to worry about that, but if you want to use the detector continuously on a streaming video, you can potentially expect performance issues.

+*NOTE: I'm open for duscussions on weather we should use a web worker implementation to make detection process smoother!*

 ### Bundle size

 Due to the presence of all ZXing decoders, the minified JS build of the polyfill is ~430 kb (before gzip compression).
 This could be a deal breaker for low bandwidth connections and Core Web Vitals scores.
 You can potentially work your way around this by lazy loading the polyfill which involves additional effort.